 - Describe any breast symptoms or problems to the technologist performing the exam.

 - Obtain your prior mammograms and make them available to the radiologist if they were done at a different location.
 This is needed for comparison with your current exam and can often be obtained on a CD.

 For further information please select from the exams below:

-Skagit Radiology is proud to partner with Skagit Valley Hospital to provide superior breast imaging at the Breast Care Center.
+Skagit Radiology is proud to partner with Skagit Valley Hospital to provide superior breast imaging at the Women's Imaging Center.

 Please contact the Women's Imaging Center by 360-428-7270 to schedule a mammogram.